Irys-xyz/bundlr-udl-uploader/README.md

 ## Overview

 This repo demonstrates how to attach a UDL (Universal Data License) to files uploaded to Arweave using Bundlr.
+The UDL is built dynamically using the parameters specified in the UI, converted to a set of metatags that attached to the file at upload.

 You can fork and build directly on top of it or copy-paste specific code into your projects.

 -   `utils/getBundlr.ts`: Configures and returns a Bundlr object.
 This is where you set your node and currency
 -   `utils/fundAndUpload.ts`: Is passed a file and tags, funds the node if necessary and then uploads